Established in 1913

 Welcome to the Child Study Center, a laboratory preschool for Wellesley College's Psychology Department.

 Originally called the Anne L. Page School, the Center, built in 1913 and named to honor a prominent 19th century early childhood educator, was one of the first laboratory schools in the United States.
 In the years since then, the Child Study Center has maintained the highest standards of early childhood education in accord with established principles of child growth and development.
 We view the preschool years as an exciting, optimistic time in life and feel privileged to be professionally involved with the education of young children in this historic yet up-to-date setting.
-We also understand that you have many questions about the school, your child's adjustment and your role in your child's experience at the Child Study Center.
-We hope that this website helps in your orientation to the Child Study Center.
-Please do not hesitate to bring any questions or concerns to us.
+We understand parents may have questions about our school, your child's adjustment to preschool, and your role in your child's experience at the Child Study Center.
+We hope the information on our website helps in your orientation to the Child Study Center.

 Prospective Parents can find application info on our Admissions Page